-In December 2018, the AUC initiated a proceeding (the "2021 Generic Cost of Capital Proceeding") to consider establishing a formula-based approach to setting the approved ROE and to consider whether any process changes are necessary for determining capital structure in years in which the ROE formula is in place.
+In December 2018, the AUC initiated a proceeding to consider establishing a formula-based approach to setting the approved ROE and to consider whether any process changes are necessary for determining capital structure in years in which the ROE formula is in place.
 In April 2019, the AUC confirmed that the proceeding will also include a traditional assessment of ROE and deemed capital structure for the 2021 to 2022 test period.
 The Corporation made submissions with respect to this proceeding in January 2020.
-In March 2020, the AUC suspended this proceeding for an indefinite period in consideration of the ongoing effects of the COVID-19 pandemic and associated economic uncertainty in respect of the national and global financial markets.
+In March 2020, the AUC suspended this proceeding in consideration of the ongoing effects of the COVID-19 pandemic and associated economic uncertainty in respect of the national and global financial markets.
+In October 2020, the AUC confirmed the currently approved ROE and deemed capital structure for 2021.
+The AUC will commence a new Generic Cost of Capital proceeding to address future periods at a later date.